Tanq16/blog_site/_posts/2023-05-06-homelab-container-mgmt.md

 ## Reasoning & Candidates

 Home Labs come in different shapes and sizes.
-We could have a multi-node setup running kubernetes and a couple other servers running Proxmox with specialized virtual machines and containers, all interacting with each other with TLS enforced; or it can be a simple raspberry pi running a single docker container like Plex or PiHole.
-But irrespective of the size of a home lab, the intention really is - make your home network cool and automate some parts of your life or improve certain experiences related to your everyday activities.
-With the same intent in mind, a container management service can help debug issues and observe logs, manage running services by spinning them up or down, obtain command line access to running containers, and organize and observe all images/volumes/containers from a bird's eye view.
+We could have a multi-node setup running Kubernetes and a couple of other servers running Proxmox with specialized virtual machines and containers, all interacting with each other over TLS; or it can be a simple raspberry pi running a single docker container like Plex or PiHole.
+But irrespective of the size of a home lab, the intention is - to make your home network cool and automate some parts of your life or improve experiences related to your everyday activities.
+With this intent in mind, a container management service can help debug issues and observe logs, manage running services by spinning them up or down, obtain command line access to running containers, and organize and monitor all the images/volumes/containers from an eagle-eyed view.

-All of that can definitely make our home lab life easier.
+All of this can make our home lab life easy.
 So, it's another quality of life improvement.
 IMO, the two best container management services that are the best and have the most engaging communities are [Portainer](https://www.portainer.io) and [Yacht](https://yacht.sh).

-Both the services offer installation via Docker and provide a very helpful information set and management tools for containers.
+Both services offer installation via Docker and provide helpful information sets and container management toolsets.
 One can even end up running both together!
 The main differences are as follows &rarr;

 - Yacht is purpose-built for containers
-- Portainer started out as built for containers, but slowly expanded horizons to other technologies like remote host Docker container management, Docker Swarm management and Kubernetes cluster management
+- Portainer started as built for containers but slowly expanded its horizons to other technologies like remote host Docker container management, Docker Swarm management, and Kubernetes cluster management
-- Portainer is well established and has a business offering with advancesd features
+- Portainer is well established and has a business offering with advanced features
 - Yacht is relatively new and has a limited but refined feature set
-- Portainer also provides the ability to exec into customers directly from the web UI even in the community version
+- Portainer also provides the ability to exec into customers directly from the web UI, even in the community version
-- Yacht loads up instantly and provides a very nice dashboard with helpful metrics for all containers
+- Yacht loads up instantly and provides an elegant dashboard with helpful metrics for all containers

-My personal choice here is Portainer mainly because of two reasons - the ability to exec into containers firectly from the browser, and that expanding to a kubernetes cluster and Docker Swarm infrastructure is easy to do.
-But I've also sometimes run both just for name-sake.
+My choice here is Portainer for two reasons - the ability to exec into containers directly from within the browser and expand control to a Kubernetes cluster or Docker Swarm.
+But I've also sometimes run both just for namesake.

 ## Deployment

 ### Portainer

-First setup a local config directory as follows &rarr;
+First, setup a local config directory as follows &rarr;

 ```bash
 mkdir -p $HOME/portainer